-CONSORTIUM PARTNER NUMBER OF STAFF MEMBERS WHO WORKED IN THE PROJECT NUMBER OF PERMANENT STAFF MEMBERS NUMBER OF NON- PERMANENT STAFF MEMBERS NUMBER OF FULL- TIME STAFF MEMBERS NUMBER OF STAFF MEMBERS WORKING % WORKLOAD FOR THE PROJECT
+CONSORTIUM PARTNER NUMBER OF STAFF MEMBERS THAT WORKED IN THE PROJECT NUMBER OF PERMANENT STAFF MEMBERS NUMBER OF NON- PERMANENT STAFF MEMBERS NUMBER OF FULL- TIME STAFF MEMBERS NUMBER OF STAFF MEMBERS WORKING % WORKLOAD FOR THE PROJECT

-CSC 6 5 1 1 5
+csc 6 5 1 1 5

-Edufi 18 12 6 3 15
+Finnish National

+Agency for Education

-JEC 10 2 8 1 9
+Jyväskylä Joint Authority for Education Gradia 10 2 8 1 9

 DUO 5 3 2 0 5

-University of Oulu 6 2 4 0 6
+University of Oulu

-TOTAL 45 24 21 5 40
+TOTAL

-Picture 5: Staff involved in the CompLeap project by the consortium partners.
-The numbers presented in the table include all the staff members in the course of the project, also those who no longer worked in the project during the external evaluation.
-The contribution of the staff members who worked % workload for the project varies.
+Picture 7: Staff involved in the CompLeap project by the consortium partners.
+The numbers presented in the table include all the staff members in the course of the project, also the ones who did not work in the project anymore during the external evaluation.

 Based on the evaluation material, these features have sometimes created a challenge for the effective implementation of the project activities.
-From a project coordination point of view, the changing project managers among the partners were a challenge for the daily implementation of the project in the beginning of it.
-However, the FINEEC evaluators understand that this is something that the current actors of the project did not have influence over.
-The interview with the Project Management Committee indicates that the situation improved over the course of the project.
-The Sustainability Plan (Deliverable 23) states that changes in the project staff has also benefitted the project, as there have been a wide range of expertise available for the project purposes.
+From the project coordination point of view the changing project managers among the partners have been a challenge for the daily implementation of the project in the beginning of it.
+However, the FINEEC evaluators understand that this is something that the current actors of the project did not have influence on.
+The interview with the Project Management Committee indicates that situation enhanced in the course of the project The Sustainability Plan (Deliverable 23) states that changes in the project staff has also benefitted the project, as there have been a wide range of expertise available for the project purposes.
 FINEEC evaluators agree on this.

 The interviews show that the people in charge of the original Grant Application have mainly not been involved in the actual project implementation.
-It is possible that this has partially led to the slow start of the project as well as to the relatively slow start of the prototype development.
-In future, it would be recommendable to consider how the link between the planning phase and implementation phase is ensured, including in the terms of staffing the projects.
+It is possible, that this has partially led to the slow start of the project as well as relatively slow start of the prototype development.
+In future, it would be recommendable to consider, how the link between the planning phase and implementation phase is ensured, also in the terms of staffing the projects.

 These features were a challenge for the effective implementation of the project.
-However, this is at least partially due to the general way of building and implementing EU financed projects.
-In addition, the evaluation material shows that the staff members in charge of coordination have been capable of managing the project even in the changing conditions.
-The challenges in the beginning of the project were identified in the Mid-term review by the European Commission, too.
+However, at least partially the reason behind is the general way to build and implement the EU financed projects.
+In addition, the evaluation material shows that the staff members in charge of coordination have been capable to manage the project even in the changing conditions.
+The challenges in the beginning of the project were identified in the Mid-term review by European Commission, too.